nisalasanga/UoM_MapReduce-vs-Spark/README.md

 ##### GraphX: a library for graph processing and analysis.

 Also, Spark can be used with a variety of programming languages, including Java, Scala, Python, and R. It can run on a variety of cluster managers, including Hadoop YARN, Apache Mesos, and Kubernetes.

+# Loading, Processing and Quering data using MapReduce And Spark

+## Dataset